SharonLutz/powerASEeQTL/README.md

 ```

 #### Output
-For this analysis we get the following results and plot:
+For this analysis we get the following matrix for the power calculations and corresponding plot:
 ```
   linear negativeB  TReC TReCASE ASEchi2 ASEbinom poisson 1  0.010     0.015 0.015   0.050   0.030    0.025   0.025